Articles , Glossary

 Daily Bugle Online Magazine

-The design concept for a news website presented above features the header including the title of the website as a central element of the composition, two active links to basic categories of publications, link to live mode and search field marked with a magnifier icon.
+The design concept for a news website presented above features a header that includes the website title as the central element, two active links to primary publication categories, a link to live mode, and a search field with a magnifying glass icon.

 Tubik-Studio-The-Big-Landscape